itsamrit/DSA/Graph/README.md

+👉To convert graph codes for matrix convert for(auto &i:g[c]) to index to where u can move from current.
+If u can move in all 4 dir the for(int i=0 to 4)

 👉Dis from 1source to 1destination always bfs

 👉For all paths from source to destination use dfs.Bfs will be too complex.Use bfs for returning 1 single min/max path.